Project-LOBSTR/foundation-app/README.md

 `npm run test`

+## Design System

+We have written a [Design System](https://project-lobstr.github.io/design-system/) containing re-usable React Components, implemented using Pattern Composition.
+Documentation is provided on Storybook for usage of each component.

+`@lobstr/react` is also free and open-source, available on [Github](https://github.com/Project-LOBSTR/design-system)

 ## How to Contribute

 If you would like to help us out, please reach out to one of our contributors: